Thailand After the Queen’s Passing: Travel Situation in January 2026

 What is the exact duration of public mourning?

 The strict mourning period (flags at half-mast) lasted 30 days and ended on November 24, 2025.
-Today, although the official royal mourning continues for one year, public life and tourism have resumed their normal course, especially in tourist areas.
+Today, although the official royal mourning continues for one year (until October 2026), public life and tourism have resumed their normal course.

 Do temples and tourist sites remain open?

 Yes, all tourist sites, national parks, and temples throughout the country remain open with their regular hours.
-The Grand Palace and the Temple of the Emerald Buddha in Bangkok, after being closed for initial ceremonies, have been reopened to the public since November 9.
-Tourists can visit and even join Thais in paying respects before the Royal remains, which is a unique cultural experience.
+The Grand Palace and the Temple of the Emerald Buddha in Bangkok are open to the public.
+Be aware that the Grand Palace may have higher visitor numbers due to locals paying respects at the Dusit Maha Prasat Hall where the Royal remains lie in state.

 Can I still go to the beach and swim?